CodeWringer/ambersteel/documents/en/species/template-culture.md

   * What is the hierarchy of duty among them and what do the various duties consist of?
 * Who are the arbiters of ethical matters, as opposed to legal matters?
   * Which ethical or moral decisions are considered the province of religion, and which are not?

+### Sex
+* How does this society define incest & rape; and how do people react to these events?
+  * Are there tabus against sex with children?
+  * At what age is it considered normal to engage in sex?
+* What secret vices are believed to be widely practiced?
+  * What secret vices actually are being practiced?
+* What sexual habits are widely believed common among foreigners?
+* What sexual acts or behaviours are considered unnatural, and how do people react to them?
+  * What is the greatest sexual tabu?
+  * Are there any cultural or religious strictures, norms or tabus that specifically address sexual conduct?
+* How is adultery defined?
+  * What, if any, is the punishment and how is it decided to be an offence?
+* Is prostitution legal?
+  * How are prostitutes viewed by people and are their views accurate?
+* What does this society mean by the word "virgin" and how important is it?
+* Is sex confined to marriage, or, is it even supposed to be?
+* How much privacy is accorded to sexual activity?
+  * Should sex be a one-to-one experience, or are groups allowed?

 ## Spiriturality
 ### Myths & Folklore in Society